Enriched categories of correspondences and characteristic classes of singular varieties: Enriched categories of proper-smooth correspondences and characteristic classes of singular varieties

 For a proper morphism $f:M \to X$ we have the commutative diagram:

-For a smooth morphism\footnote{If $g:M \to Y$ is a local complete intersection morphism, this Verdier-Riemann-Roch formula (\ref{diagram*6}) does not hold in general, but there is some defect as proved by J. Sch\"urmann \cite{Sch}.} $g:M \to Y$ we have the following Verdier-Riemann-Roch for MacPherson's Chern class transformation \cite{Yokura-VRR}:
+For a smooth morphism\footnote{If $g:M \to Y$ is a local complete intersection morphism, this Verdier--Riemann--Roch formula (\ref{diagram*6}) does not hold in general, but there is some defect as proved by J. Sch\"urmann \cite{Sch}.} $g:M \to Y$ we have the following Verdier--Riemann--Roch formula for MacPherson's Chern class transformation \cite{Yokura-VRR}:

 Here $c(T_g)$ is the total Chern class of the relative tangent bundle $T_g$ of the smooth morphism $g$.
 The pullback $g^*:F(Y) \to F(M)$ is simply the pullback of functions, i.e., for a constructible function $\ga:Y \to \mathbb Z$, $g^*(\ga)$ is defined by $(g^*(\ga))(m):= \ga(g(m))$ for $m \in M$.
 Hence combining the above two commutative diagrams (\ref{diagram*5}) and (\ref{diagram*6}), for a correspondence $(X \xleftarrow f M \xrightarrow g Y)$ with proper $f$ and smooth $g$, we have the commutative diagrams: